valentinbe/Twilight-Imperium-fouth-edition-cheat-sheet-fr-/README.md

 Type: sournois, initiavite des choix stratégiques, gros combat tricks

 Psychic snake-women who use telepathy to out-maneuver their foes.
 They act before everyone else, may retreat from unwinnable battles, and operate their fighters mentally (to devastating effect).

-## The Nekro Virus (5+ players)
-Experience Level: High
-Type: ultra agressive solo, vole les technos des autres joueurs

-A corrupted offshoot of the L1z1x, standing completely apart from galactic civilization.
-They cannot take part in politics or technological advancement, but they steal tech from every foe they injure, even if they lose the battle.

 ## Sardakk N’orr
 Experience Level: New Player